GoogleCloudDataproc/initialization-actions/hue/README.md

     --initialization-actions gs://<GCS_BUCKET>/hue.sh
     --initialization-action-timeout 10m
     ```

+Alternatively, you can start a regular dataproc cluster, [ssh to the master node]  (https://cloud.google.com/dataproc/submit-job) (see SSH into instance), clone this repository and run ./hue.sh (as sudo)

 3. Once the cluster has been created, Hue is configured to run on port `8888` on the master node in a Dataproc cluster.
-To connect to the Hue web interface, you will need to create an SSH tunnel and use a SOCKS 5 Proxy as described in the [dataproc web interfaces](https://cloud.google.com/dataproc/cluster-web-interfaces) documentation.
+To connect to the Hue web interface, you will need to create an SSH tunnel and use a SOCKS 5 Proxy with your web browser as described in the [dataproc web interfaces](https://cloud.google.com/dataproc/cluster-web-interfaces) documentation.
+In the opened web browser go to 'localhost:8888' and you should see the Hue UI.